arnauddesombre/Sudoku/README.md

 # Sudoku

-This is an Sudoku solver spreadsheet; the embedded macro solves any Sudoku puzzle.<br>
+This is an Sudoku solver spreadsheet.
+The embedded macro solves any Sudoku puzzle.<br>

 Solving strategies implemented in the spreadsheet are:<br>
 [X]   Basic Solving<br>